What is ODI Leeds? What does it do?

 - encourage the people of Leeds (and beyond) to engage and innovate with open data.
 Ask questions, find answers.
 Look at problems from new perspectives then build solutions.

-ODI Leeds started like all great things do - in the pub.
-Just kidding.
-In reality, the ideas of ODI Leeds started in November 2013, just a year after The Open Data Institute was founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt.
-What can we say, we were eager.
+ODI Leeds started back in November 2013, just a year after The Open Data Institute was founded by Sir Tim Berners-Lee and Sir Nigel Shadbolt.
 By May 2014, we settled in to Munro House in the heart of Leeds and were ready to get stuck in.
+Now 5 years later we are still here, still eager, still innovating and excited about the next 5 years - come join in it will be fun.

 Pioneer nodes bring together communities, host events, produce open data projects and help promote understanding of open data in our region and worldwide, you can become part of our network by: